zlykh/RECaller/README.md

 # RECaller
-RECaller is a call recording app for Android
+RECaller is a call recording app for Android.
+The app is a showcase of various Android concurrency/multithreading techniques.

 Published on Play Market: https://play.google.com/store/apps/details?id=zlyh.dmitry.recaller